Put Your Life Where Your Mouth Is

 If the Bible contradicts itself, so what if the Holy Spirit contradicts the Bible?
 Or if you can't admit the Bible contradicts itself, then take whatever hermeneutic tricks you use to resolve contradictions, and use the same tricks to resolve Holy Spirit contradictions of the Bible.
 If you're sleazy enough for the first, don't pretend you're too noble for the second.

 The New Testament has a lot more restrictions on thought and action: Slavery is OK, but women talking in church is not.
 Women be submissive.
 Divorce is always wrong, even if it's not forbidden.
 Always obey authority, unless it tells you to do something unscriptural.
 Turn the other cheek.
 Give to whoever asks.
-Test all things, but not God. etc. Some restrictions have legitimate hermeneutic work arounds, but not all.
+Test all things, but not God. etc. Some restrictions have legitimate hermeneutic work arounds.
+Some don't.

 You also have to redefine words in such a way that they don't make sense in normal usage: When you're on jury duty you have a sensible definition of justice.
 But when talking about God, that has to change.
 Judgment implies punishment.
 Justice is being eternally punished for finite crimes, no matter how much good you do to compensate; because you can't do good, because only God can do good, but still you're supposed to do it anyway.
 Jesus is truth, so Jesus is correspondence to reality.
 And Jesus is life and God, and God is love, so truth and life and love are all the same thing, but the greatest is love.
 And love is something you do, except when it's something you have.
 And even if you do it, but don't have it, then you're still nothing.
 Pride is always evil.
 Humility and forgiveness are always good.
 Be honest, but don't complain.
 Be wise, but be childlike.
 Faith is evidence.
 Homosexuality is a chosen condition.